Adria

 Adria is a town and comune in the province of Rovigo in the Veneto region of northern Italy, situated between the mouths of the rivers Adige and Po.
 The remains of the Etruscan city of Atria or Hatria are to be found below the modern city, three to four metres below the current level.
 Adria and Spina were the Etruscan ports and depots for Felsina (now Bologna).
-Adria may have given its name during an early period to the Adriatic Sea, to which it was connected by channels.
+Adria may have received its name from the Adriatic Sea or from the river Adria that once passed nearby.

 History

 Ancient era

 The first settlements built in the area are of Venetic origin, during the twelfth to ninth centuries BC, consisting of stilt houses in the wetlands, that were then still close to the sea.
 At that time the main stream of the Po, the Adria channel, flowed into the sea in this area.
 The Villanovan culture, named for an archaeological site at the village of Villanova, near Bologna (Etruscan Felsina), flourished in this area from the tenth until as late as the sixth century BC.
 The foundations of classical Atria are dated from 530 to 520 BC.

 The Etruscans built the port and settlement of Adria after the channel gradually started to run dry.
 During the later period of the sixth century BC the port continued to flourish.
 The Etruscan-controlled area of the Po Valley was generally known as Padanian Etruria, as opposed to their main concentration along the Tyrrhenian coast south of the Arno.

 Greeks from Aegina and later from Syracuse by Dionysius I colonised the city making it into an emporion.
 Greeks had been trading with the Veneti from the sixth century BC at least, especially the amber, originally coming from the Baltic sea.

 Mass Celtic incursions into the Po valley resulted in friction between the Gauls and Etruscans and intermarriage, attested by epigraphic inscriptions on which Etruscan and Celtic names appear together.
 The city was populated by Etruscans, Veneti, Greeks and Celts.

 Pliny the Elder, a Roman author and fleet commander, wrote about a system of channels in Atria that was, "first made by the Tuscans [i.e. Etruscans], thus discharging the flow of the river across the marshes of the Atriani called the Seven Seas, with the famous harbor of the Tuscan town of Atria which formerly gave the name of Atriatic to the sea now called the Adriatic".
 Those "Seven Seas" were interlinked coastal lagoons, separated from the open sea by sand spits and barrier islands.
 The Etruscans extended this natural inland waterway with new canals to extend the navigation possibilities of the tidal reaches of the Po all the way north to Atria.
 As late as the time of the emperor Vespasian, shallow draft galleys could still be rowed from Ravenna into the heart of Etruria.
 Under Roman occupation the town ceded importance to Ravenna as the continued siltation of the Po delta carried the seafront further to the east.
 The sea is now about 22 km from Adria.